Regain Control Of Your Life: Get Gambling Addiction Help

 Are you or a loved one experiencing gambling addiction?

-Is online therapy effective for gambling disorder?
+Gambling addiction help: is online therapy effective for gambling disorders?

 A recent study published by Griffeth University provides strong evidence of the effectiveness of online therapy for individuals with gambling addiction.
 The study demonstrated an eight-week internet-based cognitive-behavioral therapy program that could significantly improve gambling problems and psychiatric symptoms compared to a control group that received no therapy.
 This study suggested a successful efficacy rate of online therapy in this context through clinical participant self-reporting, demonstrating the effectiveness of online therapy for gambling addiction and supporting the idea that online therapy may be an essential part of a recovery process.